P5-wrapper/react/README.md

 Then open [`localhost:3001`](localhost:3001) in a browser.

-For more details see the source code of [examples](https://github.com/and-who/react-p5-wrapper/tree/master/example/src).
+For more details see the source code in our [examples](https://github.com/and-who/react-p5-wrapper/tree/master/example/src).

 ## Installation

-The easiest way to use `react-p5-wrapper` is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).
+Install the package with `npm` and save it to your project:

 ```
 npm install react-p5-wrapper --save